+I employ both materials inspired by my birth place and environments that I lived in and visited.
+These material qualities attribute meaning to my work and often serve as sensory agents that evoke memories and build new connections.
 More recently, I use paper as a sculptural weaving material.
 I spin paper into a yarn which I further dye and weave into a three dimensional sculpture.
-This process has a slow ritualistic rhythm and the healing quality as I reverse the processed generic paper into a yarn that has an imprint of hand touch and an organic form, reminiscent of its initial origin.
+This process has a slow ritualistic rhythm and the meditative quality as I reverse the processed generic paper into a yarn that has an imprint of hand touch and an organic origin.

 Throughout my practice, my teachers were amazing humans, places and environments that shared with me their offerings.
-I learned to weave from my teachers and predecessors who opened up the possibilities to understand weaving not necessarily as a flat rectangle but as malleable three dimensional shapeshifter.
+I learned the practice of weaving that is the anchor in my work from the teachers and predecessors who opened up the possibilities to understand weaving not necessarily as a flat rectangle but as malleable three dimensional shapeshifter.
 I learned that the quality, flexibility and texture encode the cloth with the capacity to expand, hold the information and transform itself.
-The fabric carries theatrical and performative elements and serves as a spiritual and political container for the continuity and re-imagination.
+My woven sculptures carry theatrical and mythological motives serving as a spiritual and political container for speculative storytelling and re-imagination.